zcutlip/pyonepassword/README.md

 ## Example usage

 > Note: It is recommended to perform initial sign-in manually on the command line before using `pyonepassword`.
-Initial sign-in is supported but deprecated.
-Multi-factor-authenticaiton is not supported.
+> MFA is supported *on Unix systems*, but requires some configuration in the client application (e.g. storing a TOTP
+> shared secret in order to automatically generate an MFA token) depending on the type of MFA device.
+MFA also utilizes
+> unix ptys via the `pexpect` library, and as such is less stable than standard POSIX pipes.

 ### Subsequent sign-in and item retrieval

 Below is an example demonstrating:

-- Subsequant sign-in
+- Subsequent sign-in
 - Specifying a default vault for queries
 - Retrieving an item from 1Password by name or by UUID
 - Overriding the default vault to retrieve a subsequent item from 1Password